applebaum/open-cryptofolio/README.md

 ## Coin Till
-Open-source cryptocurrency portfolio manager written in React.JS capable of handling multiple portfolios, showing chart data on portfolio performance and live value in BTC and major fiats, exporting/importing portfolio data, as well as displaying all major cryptocurrencies live trading
+Open-source cryptocurrency portfolio manager written using React.js.
+Capable of handling multiple portfolios, showing chart data on portfolio performance and live value in BTC and major fiats, exporting/importing portfolio data, as well as displaying all major cryptocurrencies live trading